makersacademy/takeaway-challenge/README.md

 ```

 ### .env variables
-Create a .env file at the root of the project folder, then include the following with replaced with your personal details:
+Create a .env file at the root of the project folder, then include the following with replaced with your personal details (please use +44 format in UK):
 ```
 TWILIO_ACCOUNT_SID=your_twilio_account_sid_here
 TWILIO_AUTH_TOKEN=your_twilio_auth_token_here
 MOBILE_NUMBER=your_number_here
+TWILIO_NUMBER=your_twilio_number_here
 ```

 ### To run feature tests in `irb`